Bibliome/alvisae/docs/aae_ws_admin.md

 Will import, in the specified campaign, all user's Annotation Sets contained in the json files present in the specified directory.
 The corresponding documents (identified by their external ids) must have already been imported in the database.
-Only Annotation sets corresponding to actual user & task (identified by their internal ids, or translated thanks to @taskList@ and @userList@) will be imported
+Only Annotation sets corresponding to actual user & task (identified by their internal ids, or translated thanks to `taskList` and `userList`) will be imported
 (as side effects, the document and the user will be associated to the campaign, the document will be assigned to the user)

 _command:_